 San Diego divorce attorney Andy Cook of Carmel Valley is a Certified Family Law Specialist, licensed by the State Bar of California, Board of Legal Specialization.
 His practice is limited to family law.
-He has been running his own practice, which features a full-time associate and a full-time legal assistant, for over 23 years.
+He has been running his own practice, which features a full-time associate and a full-time legal assistant, for over 28 years.
 Furthermore, Andy has received the Peer Review Rating of AV Preeminent by Martindale-Hubbell.
 In addition, he has been recognized for his skill by being voted by his colleagues for the San Diego Business Journal’s 2016 and 2017 Best of the Bar list and being chosen as one of San Diego Magazine’s “2019 Top Lawyers in San Diego”.
 Most recently, he was named a 2020, 2021, 2022, and 2023 San Diego Super Lawyer, a selection process run by Thomson Reuters, and was named a Top Family Lawyer in the “Top Family Lawyers” supplement of the Los Angeles Daily Journal in 2022 and 2023.

-Andy Cook has also served a three year term as a member of the Board of Directors of the San Diego County Bar Association, the region’s oldest and largest law related organization (and the second largest in California), having been chosen by an electorate of over 7,000 attorneys in a contested election in 2013 that involved ten candidates competing for four openings.
+Andy Cook also served a three year term as an elected member of the Board of Directors of the San Diego County Bar Association, the region’s oldest and largest law related organization (and the second largest in California), having been chosen by an electorate of over 7,000 attorneys in a contested election in 2013 that involved ten candidates competing for four openings.